 The Masked Hunter may be a predator to small insects, but that doesn't stop it from inflicting painful bites on careless handlers.

-The Masked Hunter primarily eats Bed Bugs and are active at night.
-Sightings of Masked Hunters indoors is usually a result of a bed bug infestation in the home.
-To eliminate the Masked Hunter, the presence of bed bugs must be removed, usually with the help of a professional exterminator.
-Masked Hunters will also eat roly polys and earwigs in the absence of their preferred food.
+The Masked Hunter adult primarily eats Bed Bugs and are active at night.
+Sightings of Masked Hunters indoors is usually a result of a bed bug presence inside the home.
+To eliminate the Masked Hunter, its food source -bed bugs- must be removed.
+This process usually requires the help of a professional exterminator.
+In nature, Masked Hunters also eat roly polys (wood lice) and earwigs in the absence of their preferred food.

 Scientific Name: Reduvius personatus